amzn/milan/doc/Streams in Milan and streaming operations.md

 Join conditions can be a mixture of equality constraints between the streams, constraints on a single stream, and arbitrary constraints that apply across the streams.

 For example, consider the join condition in `A.leftJoin(B).where((a, b) => a.value < 3 && a.key == b.key && (a.value > b.value + 1))`
-This has one pre-conditions on stream A: the "value" field must be less than 3.
+This has one pre-condition on stream A: the "value" field must be less than 3.
 Records that fail the pre-condition are filtered before being considered as join candidates.
 It has one equality constraint, which is that the "key" fields are equal.
 Whenever a record arrives on A or B, it is paired with the latest record from the other stream that has the same key, and any remaining constraints are then applied to this pair of records.